curl/everything-curl/usingcurl/verbose.md

 That 1270 bytes should then be in the 'saved' file.
-You can also see that there was a header named Content-Length: in the response that contained the exact file length (it will not always be present in responses).
+You can also see that there was a header named Content-Length: in the response that contained the exact file length (it is not always be present in responses).

 ## HTTP/2 and HTTP/3

 When doing file transfers using version two or three of the HTTP protocol, curl sends and receives **compressed** headers.
-To display outgoing and incoming HTTP/2 and HTTP/3 headers in a readable and understandable way, curl will actually show the uncompressed versions in a style similar to how they appear with HTTP/1.1.
+To display outgoing and incoming HTTP/2 and HTTP/3 headers in a readable and understandable way, curl shows the uncompressed versions in a style similar to how they appear with HTTP/1.1.

 ## Silence

 The opposite of verbose is, of course, to make curl more silent.
 With the `-s` (or `--silent`) option you make curl switch off the progress meter and not output any error messages for when errors occur.
 It gets mute.
-It will still output the downloaded data you ask it to.
+It still outputs the downloaded data you ask it to.

 With silence activated, you can ask for it to still output the error message on failures by adding `-S` or `--show-error`.